andreyto/mgtaxa/doc/running.md

         going to use it for recruiting other sequences, you can set taxid to 1 (root node of the taxonomy).

+    Sequences in the FASTA input that are not included into any of the models will be silently ignored.

 -   The output path of this command is given by (`--db-seq seq.db`).
 You will need to use that path when you run model training.